 For decades, there has only been one way to wash a vehicle – with soap and a mitt.
-The detailing industry has advanced more in recent years than ever before though.
 We now have some new options to safely wash a vehicle.
 That begs the question: what’s the difference between a rinseless wash and waterless wash?

 A waterless wash comes in a spray bottle and is applied to a dry panel, then wiped with a towel.
 A rinseless wash is mixed into a bucket of water – it allows you to wash the car like normal with the only exception being that it can be wiped off without needing a rinse with a hose.